-The I.R.S. has added a number of W2 and 1099 requirements for NQDC Plans.
-In general, participant annual deferrals, earnings, and distributions will require special handling on the appropriate form (W2 for employees and 1099-MISC for non-employees, such as independent contractors).
-The rules require careful placement of deferrals, earnings, and distributions in the appropriate boxes on the forms.
-For example, current year deferrals and earnings will be required to be placed in a separate disclosure box with an identification code (Box 12 code Y on form W2).
+The IRS has added a number of W-2 and 1099 requirements for NQDC plans.
+In general, participant annual deferrals, earnings, and distributions will require special handling on the appropriate form (e.g., W-2s for employees, and 1099-Misc for non-employees, such as independent contractors).
+The rules require careful placement of deferrals, earnings, and distributions in the appropriate box(es) on the forms.
+Tax advisors should be consulted for specific rules.